Originally published March 24, 2020 – Last updated April 24, 2020

 Employers should check the terms of their workers’ compensation policy to see if it covers a pandemic or other health-related crisis.
 Workers’ compensation policies generally provide insurance benefits to employees for injuries “arising out of, or during the course of, employment,” including “occupational diseases” under the applicable policies and state law.
 State statutes vary, but generally, to be an “occupational disease,” it must be work-related, assessed based on factors such as the nature, the injured employee’s activity, and the time and location of the injury.
 It may be difficult for an employee to prove that he or she contracted a virus such as COVID-19 at work, particularly if employers take proper precautions to protect employees such as requiring employees to work remotely, increasing sanitizing and cleaning efforts and reducing or eliminating in-person meetings.
 Employers should use care to provide a safe work environment, as successful workers’ compensation claims may result in increased contribution costs and risk of employee claims under the Occupational Safety and Health Act of 1970 (OSHA).

 Terminating employees is never easy.
 Given the unique challenges that may arise when terminating employees under current circumstances, companies can still follow evolving best practices and must comply with legal requirements.
 Legislation providing relief for those experiencing job loss is also continuing to evolve.
 Companies should consult with their legal advisors before taking action to institute employee terminations.
+For more information about other alternatives to termination in the wake of COVID-19, please refer to our client notes “Considerations when Reducing Executive Salaries” and “Employee Furlough Considerations.”

 In response to the COVID-19 pandemic, California has relaxed advance notice requirements under California’s WARN laws for closures and layoffs due to COVID-19.